 <div id="table-of-contents"> <h2>Table of Contents</h2> <div id="text-table-of-contents"> <ul> <li><a href="#sec-1">1 Introduction</a> <ul> <li><a href="#sec-1-1">1.1 Conventions in this article</a></li> <li><a href="#id-core">1.2 ID management</a></li> </ul> </li> <li><a href="#sec-2">2 Service Components Layout</a> <ul> <li><a href="#sec-2-1">2.1 Permanent Cluster</a></li> <li><a href="#sec-2-2">2.2 Caching Cluster</a></li> </ul> </ul> </div> </div>

-As you can see, all hyperlink IDs are in the form of sec-N-M
+As you can see, all hyperlink IDs are in the form of sec-N-M, so

 it can be easily extracted with the following regular expression: